Order your UGC NET/SET Material copy (Paper-II only) today !

 I speak three languages, write in

-Two, dream in one.
+Two, dream in one

-She possesses all those qualities and abilities that makes him superior.
-Hence, though she is a woman, she is no lesser than him in terms of ability, passion and creativeness.
+She can speak three languages, write in two and dreams in one.
+She is a woman, she is no lesser than him in terms of ability, passion and creativeness.

 Don’t write in English, they said, English is